This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Oxalic acid is a crystalline organic acid present in some parts of the jade plant that, when ingested, forms insoluble salts and oxalates.
 These compounds bind iron (which helps transfer oxygen through the blood), causing poisoning by suffocating red blood cells and preventing hemoglobin from carrying oxygen.

 Some people are more sensitive than others.
-Symptoms of poisoning will vary depending on how much oxalic acid the person has consumed and their sensitivity levels.
+Poisoning symptoms will vary depending on how much oxalic acid the person has consumed and their sensitivity levels.

 The toxicity levels in jade plants are relatively low compared with other members of the Crassulaceae family, such as the Kalanchoe daigremontiana or mother-of-thousands plant.